mariadancianu/mariadancianu.github.io/index.md

 - Master Course in Data Analytics | University of Strathclyde, Glasgow, Scotland (2018-2019)
 - Bachelor's Degree in Business Science | University La Sapienza, Rome, Italy.
 110/110 and honours.
 (2014-2017)

+---
+## Spare time
+Hiking in the italian Alps, hitting the gym, going to photography exhibitions and watching tennis tournaments.